Lanc33llis/Lanc33llis/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an astronomy major at UT Austin.
 I enjoy computers though, and I intend on being an SDE career-wise.
-I'm taking an internship at Amazon for this summer for SDE @ LA and have aspirations to work @ Meta and Google as an SDE.
+I'm a previous intern @ Amazon, looking to return to Amazon this Spring and intern at places like Stripe and Nuro this summer.

-I'm currently doing freelance work for mutiple startups involving drones, fintech, SAAS, and AI.
+I've done freelancing for startups and on various freelancing platforms.